 Since it’s the first thing to deplete, it might be a good idea to have a pump and filter system so you can pull water right out of a stream or river.

 Besides the Flojet Water Pump that is part of our regular plumbing, we also installed a Portable Transfer Water Pump to fill our tank when we’re out and unable to hook up to shore water.
-It means we can stay off grid longer without worrying about running our of water.
+It means we can stay off-grid longer without worrying about running out of water.

-You’ll also have to decide whether you’ll only have one tank for both drinking and showering, separate tanks, or if you’ll carry drinking water separate from the tanks.
+You’ll also have to decide whether you’ll only have one tank for both drinking and showering, separate tanks, or if you’ll carry drinking water separately from the tanks.

 Most people who opt for skoolie life also install solar power if they’ll be living in their bus for any length of time.